yeokm1/yeokm1.github.io-hugo/content/post/2021/07/dme-theory-teardown-dme-890/index.md

 The MCU-controlled RF synthesizer provides a +3 dbm signal from 520.5 to 575 Mhz which is half the transmitter frequency range.

-* Exciter: Using a series of continuous-wave amplifiers and a final pulse amplifier, 550Mhz of pulsed RF power is sent to the transmitter section
+* Exciter: Using a series of continuous-wave amplifiers and a final pulse amplifier, pulsed RF power at half interrogation frequency (520.5 to 575 Mhz) is sent to the transmitter section.

-* Transmitter: Frequency doubler doubles the 550 Mhz input to 1100 Mhz, amplified further than sent out through the diplexer which selects the antenna function at that time.
+* Transmitter: Frequency doubler doubles the 520.5 to 575 Mhz input to the interrogation frequency, amplified further than sent out through the diplexer which selects the antenna function at that time.

 ### Receiver